Published On: Feb 27 2014 03:31:43 PM CSTUpdated On: Mar 03 2015 01:00:00 AM CST

 1983: Belgian comic book writer and artist Hergé, best known for the "The Adventures of Tintin" comic book series, dies at age 75 in Woluwe-Saint-Lambert, Belgium.
 Hergé, whose real name was Georges Prosper Remi, wrote and illustrated the series from 1929 until his death.
 He is also known for two other comic book series, "Quick & Flupke" and "Jo, Zette and Jocko."

 1980: The USS Nautilus, the world's first operational nuclear-powered submarine, is decommissioned and stricken from the Naval Vessel Register.
 The Nautilus also became the first vessel to complete a submerged transit to the North Pole on Aug.
 3, 1958.
-The submarine is seen here permanently docked at the U.S. Submarine Force Museum and Library in Groton, Conn.
+The submarine is seen here permanently docked at the U.S. Submarine Force Museum and Library in Groton, Connecticut.

 1974: Turkish Airlines Flight 981 crashes in the Ermenonville Forest near Paris, France, killing all 346 aboard.
 The London-bound flight crashed after the rear cargo hatch blew off, causing decompression and severing cables that left the pilots without control.
 The incident is the deadliest crash involving a DC-10, the deadliest aviation crash to occur on French soil, the fourth deadliest aviation death count ever.
 Pictured is a memorial to the crash victims in the Ermenonville Forest.

-1970: Actress Julie Bowen, best known for the sitcom "Modern Family," is born Julie Bowen Luetkemeyer in Baltimore, Md.
+1970: Actress Julie Bowen, best known for the sitcom "Modern Family," is born Julie Bowen Luetkemeyer in Baltimore, Maryland.
 Bowen, who has earned two Emmy Awards for her "Modern Family" role, is also known for the TV shows "Ed" and "Boston Legal" and for movies such as "Happy Gilmore," "Multiplicity" and "Joe Somebody."

 1969: NASA launches Apollo 9 to test the command/service module and the lunar module.
 The mission's three-man crew spent 10 days in low Earth orbit testing several aspects critical to landing on the moon.

-1966: Rapper and actor Tone L?c is born Anthony Terrell Smith in Los Angeles, Calif.
+1966: Rapper and actor Tone L?c is born Anthony Terrell Smith in Los Angeles, California.
 He is best known for his late-1980s hit songs "Wild Thing" and "Funky Cold Medina" and for his roles in movies, including "Poetic Justice," "Ace Ventura: Pet Detective" and "Heat."

 1965: The song "Wooly Bully" by Sam the Sham and the Pharaohs is released.
 The song would become the band's first and biggest hit, selling three million copies and climbing to No. 2 on the U.S. Billboard Hot 100 chart.

-1962: Jackie Joyner-Kersee, a three-time Olympic gold medalist, having won the heptathlon and long jump in 1988 and the heptathlon again in 1992, is born in East St. Louis, Ill.
+1962: Jackie Joyner-Kersee, a three-time Olympic gold medalist, having won the heptathlon and long jump in 1988 and the heptathlon again in 1992, is born in East St. Louis, Illinois.
 She also competed in the 1984 and 1996 Olympic Games, won a silver and two bronze Olympic medals, and was a four-time world champion, twice in long jump and twice in the heptathlon.

 1958: Actress Miranda Richardson, an Oscar-nominee for the 1990s movies "Damage" and "Tom & Viv," is born in Southport, Lancashire, England.
 She has also won two Golden Globes (for the movie "Enchanted April" and the TV movie "Fatherland") in seven career nominations and is also known for the British TV series "Blackadder," movies such as "The Crying Game," "The Evening Star," "Sleepy Hollow" and "The Hours," and for playing Rita Skeeter in two of the "Harry Potter" films.

-1947: Singer-songwriter Jennifer Warnes is born in Seattle, Wash.
+1947: Singer-songwriter Jennifer Warnes is born in Seattle, Washington.
 She is best known for her 1976 breakthrough hit song "Right Time of the Night" and the duets "Up Where We Belong," with Joe Cocker, and "(I've Had) The Time of My Life," with Bill Medley.
 Both the duets won the Academy Award for Best Original Song along with a third performed by Warnes, "It Goes Like It Goes" from the 1979 film "Norma Rae."
 She also won Grammys with Cocker and Medley for their duets.

 1943: During World War II, 173 people are killed in a crush while trying to enter an air-raid shelter at London's Bethnal Green tube station.
 The accident is thought to have been the largest single loss of civilian life in the United Kingdom during World War II.
 Pictured is a plaque erected at the site in 1993.